-NCC has a vision of 'one council that works for everyone' underpinned by the five key principles of:
+In order to ensure we continue to identify, assess, prevent and mitigate risks appropriately we have a mission statement of 'Making Northumberland Safer'.
+Underpinning our mission statement NFRS aims to:

-- Living - we want you to feel safe, healthy and cared for. - Enjoying we want you to love where you live.
+Reduce the number of fires, road traffic collisions and other emergencies in the community.

-Connecting - we want you to love having access to things.
+Reduce the number of deaths and injuries and mitigate the commercial, economic and social cost of emergency incidents.

-- Learning - we want you to achieve and realise your potential. - Thriving - we want to attract more and better jobs.
+Safeguard the environment and heritage sites (both built and natural).

-To support NCC vision and principles, and to deliver our mission statement of 'Making Northumberland Safer' NFRS has developed the following aims to:
+Support communities to protect themselves from harm.

-- Reduce the number of fires, road traffic collisions and other emergencies in the community. - Reduce the number of deaths and injuries and mitigate the commercial, economic and social cost of emergency incidents. - Safeguard the environment and heritage sites (both built and natural). - > Support communities to protect themselves from harm. - Provide money through the provision of a lean, efficient and resilient service.
+Provide value for money through the provision of a lean, efficient and resilient service.

-Working towards our vision, NFRS has identified the following priorities for 2022-23
+Working towards our aims, NFRS has identified the following priorities for 2022-23, which will define future priorities up to 2026.